pure-data/externals-howto/README.rst

     t_inlet *symbolinlet_new(t_object *owner, t_symbol **sp);

-Generates a new “passive” inlet for the object that is pointed at by ``owner``.
-This inlet enables symbolic values to be written directly into the memory ``*sp``, without calling a dedicated method.
+Generates a new “passive” inlet for the object pointed at by ``owner``.
+This inlet enables symbolic values to be written directly into the memory  location pointed at by ``*sp``, without calling a dedicated method.

 pointerinlet\_new
 ^^^^^^^^^^^^^^^^^